AmaSus01/Network_py/README.md

 # Network_py
-This is some simle solution to work with network on python
+This is some simple solutions to work with network on python